yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 ## 3 1.25 1.5 0.2    1.2    1   0
 ...

-## To see what other option in the simulate function
+## To see what other options in the simulate function
 ## ?ggdmc:::simulate.model
 nsim <- 2048
 dat <- simulate(model, nsim = nsim, ps = p.vector)
 ```

 We used data.table to help inspect the data frame.
 This makes no difference when
 the data set is small.
-You are welcome to opt for dplyr/tibble or traditional
-data.frame functions.

 ```
 d <- data.table(dat)